Protecting Your Identity

 We Are Here Help

 Identity Theft can occur quickly and by the time you realize what happened, it’s too late.
 Recovery will be difficult and quite lengthy.
 The best option is to immediately contact your financial institutions, check your credit report and put a credit lock on it, change all your passwords, require new credit cards and notify your utility and phone providers.
 Trying to locate the perpetrators can be very difficult.
 Make sure and fill out the proper forms and submit them to the companies affected by the fraudsters, requesting their contact information.
-We specialize in Identity Theft Recovery and invite you to call us if you need assistance.
+Identity Theft affects everyone.
+If you require assistance, we invite you to call us and speak with an investigator about your case details.

 Confidentiality, Integrity, and Professionalism